chrisza4/kotlin-shopping-api/README.md

 ## Design Decision

-### Entity creation is not allwed in non-domain layer
+### Entity creation is not allowed in non-domain layer

 When user create a purchase request, they must send some data to the Web API.
 Question: Should API level have ability to create a PurchaseRequest entity itself?